ross-weir/ogre/README.md

 > Note: This README & project is very much a WIP, some steps may be wrong or missing.
 Steps required to run/build/develop the node will be added over time.

+Ogres goal is to provide a node that is unstoppable and accessible for average users.

+- Unstoppable because it aims to be runnable on a multitude of platforms, from mobile phones to smart devices.
+- Accessible because the average user will be able to easily run the node on their mobile phones and smart devices.

 `ogre` is a Ergo node implemented in TypeScript targeting web & native runtimes.